Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 ℹ️ Purchasing power

 Do you have people in your audience who spend thousands of dollars a year on your most expensive products?
+If so, they should receive personalized messages with more of your high-end offerings.

-Conversely, your audience’s discount-seekers will likely want promotional offers for more affordable products.
+On the other hand, your audience’s discount-seekers will likely want promotional offers for more affordable products.

 ℹ️ Purchase history